-You would think that deciding on the type of car you want would be easy.
-That's not always the case.
+You'd think that deciding on the type of car you want would be easy, but that's not always the case.
+Salespeople can be very persuasive and it's all too easy to fall in love with some inappropriate and impractical car.

 Will the car fit?